Azure/missionlz-edge/docs/Deployment_container_setup.md

 - Error downloading marketplace items due to size limits.
 Run `df -h` in WSL to see  current directory sizes and usage.
 The docker directory `/mnt/wsl/docker-desktop-data/isocache` can be maxed out either due to caching a failed effort or other cause.
 Running `docker system prune` may clear enough resources to download items.

-### Changing default docker size limits may also alleviate the issue.
+### Changing default Docker size limits may also alleviate the issue.
 To resize

 - Stop WSL by running `wsl --shutdown`
 - Stop Docker For Windows by right clicking DFW in status bar and selecting quit.